Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Introduction

-\item We compare four pseudocode-based translation strategies with direct translation across 9,690 translation tasks based on programs in six popular PLs.
-With five popular LLMs as the code translator, we systematically investigate the \textit{effectiveness} of pseudocode-based code translation in enhancing direct translation, its \textit{helpfulness for varying PL pairs}, and its \textit{advantages and limitations}, aiming to provide insights for its effective use and inspire future enhancement.
+\item We compare four pseudocode-based translation strategies with direct translation across 9,690 translation tasks involving six popular PLs.
+With five popular LLMs as the translator, we systematically investigate the \textit{effectiveness} of pseudocode-based code translation in enhancing direct translation, its \textit{helpfulness for varying PL pairs}, and its \textit{advantages and limitations}, aiming to provide insights for its effective adoption and evidence for its future enhancement.

-\item Our study reveals interesting findings, including the complementary role of pseudocode-based translation in enhancing direct code translation, particularly for flexible-to-rigid PL translation and for low-resource Rust, and the potential and bottlenecks of pseudocode-based code translation.
-These findings yield actionable insights, including the adoption of a hybrid strategy combining direct and pseudocode-based translation results to enhance code translation accuracy, as well as the space in pseudocode quality to further harness the benefits of the approach. \end{itemize}
+\item Our study reveals intriguing findings, including the complementary role of pseudocode-based translation in enhancing direct code translation, the highly benefited PLs/PL pairs, and the potential and bottlenecks of pseudocode-based code translation.
+These findings yield actionable insights, including the adoption of a hybrid strategy that combines direct and pseudocode-based translation results to enhance code translation accuracy, as well as identify improvement space in the generation of high-quality pseudocode to further harness the benefits of the approach. \end{itemize}

+We release our experimental data, including 1,938 solution programs in six popular PLs collected for 323 LeetCode problems in LiveCodeBench-v5 to translate, as well as scripts to conduct direct and pseudocode-based translation and evaluate multilingual translation results.
+We will open-source them in our artifact \cite{artifact} to facilitate future research.

-The rest of the paper is organized as follows. \Cref{sec:premilinaries} introduces the background of code translation and motivating examples. \Cref{sec:methodology} presents the design of our empirical study, including the research questions, studied translation strategies, translation tasks, LLMs, and evaluation metrics. \Cref{sec:evaluation} analyzes the experimental results to answer our research questions in detail and discusses the advantages and limitations of pseudocode-based code translation through case studies. \Cref{sec:relatedwork} discusses related work.
+The rest of the paper is organized as follows. \Cref{sec:premilinaries} introduces the background of code translation and motivating examples. \Cref{sec:methodology} presents the design of our empirical study, including the research questions, studied code translation strategies, tasks, LLMs, and evaluation metrics. \Cref{sec:evaluation} analyzes the experimental results to answer our research questions in detail and discusses the advantages and limitations of pseudocode-based code translation through case studies. \Cref{sec:threats} and \Cref{sec:relatedwork} discuss the threats to validity and related work, respectively.
 Finally, \Cref{sec:conclusion} concludes the paper.